Former 92nd Bombardment Wing commander, retired General Shaud visits Fairchild

 |0

-This work, Former 92nd Bombardment Wing commander, retired General Shaud visits Fairchild [Image 4 of 4], by A1C Morgan Dailey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former 92nd Bombardment Wing commander, retired General Shaud visits Fairchild, by A1C Morgan Dailey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT